namikazebadri/AnsibleScripts/README.md

 # Ansible Scripts

-This repository contains ansible playbook to install docker, docker-compose and run postgresql from docker-compose.yml file.
+This repository contains ansible playbook to install docker, docker-compose and run any containers from docker-compose.yml files in __compose__ folder.

 # Requirements